DevToys-app/DevToys/THIRD-PARTY-NOTICES.md

 OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-Azure Active Directory IdentityModel Extensions for .NET NOTICES AND INFORMATION BEGIN HERE
+Azure Active Directory IdentityModel Extensions for .NET
 =========================================

 The MIT License (MIT)

 Copyright (c) Microsoft Corporation